cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```
 </details>

-To run the workspace creation script:
+To run the workspace creation script, use the following command,

 ```
 python3 utils/create_workspace.py -m 1500

 ```

-where ```-m``` is the flag for the mass point you want to run the script on.
-The script will use by default the histograms stored in ```generated_histograms``` in the tutorial directory.
+where `-m` is the flag for the mass point you want to run the script on.
+The script will use the histograms stored in `generated_histograms` in the tutorial directory.
-After running the script, the workspace will be saved in ```example_analysis/datacards/```.
-To create the datacards automatically fatching the correct workspace, run:
+After running the script, the workspace will be saved in `example_analysis/datacards/`.
+To create the datacards automatically fatching the correct workspace, run,

 ```